Auschwitz-Birkenau: Guided Tour with Hotel Pickup from Krakow Center

 - Follow a licensed tour guide who will give you an in-depth historical understanding of the camp.

-- The ticket includes free pick-up services from a common meeting point and hotels in central Krakow.
+- The ticket includes free pick-up services from hotels located in the center of Krakow or the nearest possible pick-up location.

 - Enjoy a pleasant journey from Krakow to Auschwitz in an air-conditioned minibus.

-- Pick one of four languages (English, Italian, German, or Spanish) for your guided tour of the concentration camp.
+- Pick one of five languages (English, Italian, French, German, or Spanish) for your guided tour of the concentration camp.

 - Transport by an air-conditioned minivan or minibus